Swaagie/minimize/README.md

 ## Credits
-Minimize is influenced by the [HTML minifier](kangax) of kangax.
+Minimize is influenced by the [HTML minifier][kangax] of kangax.
 This module parses the DOM as string as opposes to an object.
 However, retaining flow is more diffucult if the DOM is parsed sequentially.
 Minimize is not client-side ready.
 Kangax minifier also provides some additional options like linting.
 Minimize will retain strictly to the business of minifying.
 Minimize is already used in production by [Nodejitsu][nodejitsu].

-[node-htmlparser](fb55) of fb55 is used to create an object representation of the DOM.
+[node-htmlparser][fb55] of fb55 is used to create an object representation of the DOM.

 [kangax]: https://github.com/kangax/html-minifier/
 [fb55]: https://github.com/fb55/node-htmlparser/